MicrosoftDocs/learn/learn-pr/wwl-language/csharp-arrays/includes/2-exercise-array-basics.md

 Arrays can be used to store multiple values of the same type in a single variable.
 The values stored in an array are generally related.
 For example, a list of student names could be stored in a string array named `students`.

 Your work in the security department is focused on finding a pattern for fraudulent orders.
-Your code will review past customer orders to identify markers associated with fraudulent orders.
+You want your code to review past customer orders and identify markers associated with fraudulent orders.
 Your company hopes the markers can be used to identify potential fraudulent purchase orders in the future before they're processed.
 Since you don't always know in advance how many orders you need to review, you can't create individual variables to hold each Order ID.
 How can you create a data structure to hold multiple related values?

-In this exercise, you'll use arrays to store and analyze a sequence of Order IDs.
+In this exercise, you use arrays to store and analyze a sequence of Order IDs.

 ## What is an array?

 An array is a sequence of individual data elements accessible through a single variable name.
 You use a zero-based numeric index to access each element of an array.
-As you'll see, arrays allow you to collect together similar data that shares a common purpose or characteristics in a single data structure for easier processing.
+As you can see, arrays allow you to collect together similar data that shares a common purpose or characteristics in a single data structure for easier processing.

 ## Declaring arrays and accessing array elements